 I am a huge fan of goal setting.
 And I would say that I’ve generally been pretty good at setting short and long terms goals in my life.
-However, I realized recently that while I’m very good at writing down short term goals, I’m not great at writing down long term goals.
-So, I sat down with Selenid and came up with a list of goals for the New Year that I would like to share with you!
+However, last year, I realized that while I’m very good at writing down short term goals, I’m not great at writing down long term goals.
+So, I sat down with Selenid and came up with a list of goals for the New Year and shared them with you.
+What I’d like to do now is review how I did!

 The importance of goals